Rackham Spring/Summer Internship Grants for Bioscience Doctoral Students

 - Students are limited to one internship grant during their U-M graduate career.

 - Rackham Internship Grants must be relevant to the student’s program of study and career goals.
 Internship Grants may not be used to bridge a funding gap.
 Students on academic probation or on a leave of absence are ineligible.

-Though not required, it is recommended that students seeking an internship grant complete Phase 1 of the Biotech Career Development Program sponsored by the School of Medicine, the Fast Forward Medical Initiative, and the Office of Graduate and Postdoctoral Studies.
+Though not required, it is recommended that students seeking an internship grant complete Phase 1 of the Biotech Career Development Program (BCDP) sponsored by the School of Medicine, the Fast Forward Medical Initiative, and the Office of Graduate and Postdoctoral Studies.
 Students in the BCDP will be given priority consideration for internship funding.